Santa Barbara County assistance programs.

 Santa Barbara Salvation Army - Programs offered can provide emergency financial assistance (rent, electric bill, medications) to qualified individuals and families.
 The location is also an Energy Assistance and USDA Commodity Distribution site.

-Other resources provided include Thanksgiving and Christmas meals and gifts for low income families and children.
+Other resources provided include free Thanksgiving and Christmas meals and gifts for low income families and children.
+There is also a back to school supply and uniform giveaway.
 Case managers can help people find a job in the Santa Barbara region, or they can help individuals apply for government aid such as food stamps or energy bill assistance.
-402 South Miller or 211 East Feeler, Santa Maria, California 93454, phone (805) 349-2421, or get more information.
+402 South Miller or 211 East Feeler, Santa Maria, California 93454, phone (805) 349-2421, or get more information on Salvation Army Santa Barbara County.

 Santa Ynez Valley People Helping People runs a program called People Helping People.
 This organization provides grants, financial and other assistance.
 The programs are focused on preventing eviction, helping people maintain utility services, prevent homelessness, and provide food and meals.
 There are also resources for children, including Christmas meals and dental care.